Mayank-kush24/UTS_v2/platform_flow_diagram.md

-# UTS Database Dashboard Platform - Flow Diagram
+# Jarvis Database Dashboard Platform - Flow Diagram

 ## Platform Overview
 This is a comprehensive Flask-based database management and visualization platform with user authentication, database management, and data visualization capabilities.